mramshaw/Cloud_Django/README.md

 [This uses __default passwords__ which is generally a very lazy and insecure practice.
 It's actually even worse as we are using the __root__ postgres user and password.
-We will need to harden all of this before any move into production.]
+The __default__ root user and password.
+We will need to harden all of this before we get too much further, but especially before any move into production.]

 #### minikube